operator-framework/rukpak/docs/provisioners/helm.md

 The `helm` provisioner can install and make available a specific `helm+v3` bundle in the cluster.

 Simply create a `BundleDeployment` resource that contains the desired specification of a Bundle resource.
-The `helm` provisioner will retrieve the referred helm chart and instantiate the Bundle onto the cluster, and eventually install the helm chart on the cluster.
+The `helm` provisioner will retrieve the referred helm chart and instantiate a Bundle for it onto the cluster to eventually install.

 ```yaml
 apiVersion: core.rukpak.io/v1alpha1